garrandall/popular-music-data/tracks/out---about-tommy-boyce-bobby-hart.md

 Out and about
 Where the sun is always shining
 Out and about
-Look at all the fun i'm finding
+Look at all the fun I'm finding
 Out and about
 Bumping into friends and laughing
 Out and about
 What a groovy time we're having
 We'll have a good time
-When i'm out and about
+When I'm out and about
 Out and about
-When i'm out and about
+When I'm out and about
 Out and about